True Meditation: A Quiet Mind Versus A Silent Mind

 What hit me was that this practice was actually creating a battle within.
-I could succeed in bringing myself to pay attention to what was going on around me—the so-called present moment of perceptions (vision, hearing, taste, smell, bodily sensations), and wake up from the thinking noise—whatever fantasy or mental yakking I was engaged in.
-But stopping the talking, thinking, or quieting it down was like a very high maintenance girlfriend; even if successful at appeasing her, it was not permanent, and always had to be instituted again.
-It was a forced thing in a sense.
+I could succeed in bringing myself to pay attention to what was going on around me: the so-called present moment of perceptions (vision, hearing, taste, smell, bodily sensations), and wake up from the thinking noise—whatever fantasy or mental yakking I was engaged in.
+But stopping the talking, thinking, or quieting it down is like a very high maintenance partner: even if successful at appeasing them, it is not permanent, and always has to be instituted again.
+All joking aside, it is a forced thing in this sense.

 I realized there was a basic problem, or situation here.
 It’s no wonder that I never won.
 It’s a conflict within oneself.

 Again, my experiences is corroborated by other’s insights:

 “One day I was speaking with my teacher, and she said, ‘If you try to win the war with your mind, you’ll be at war forever.’
 That really struck me.
 At that moment I realized I had been viewing meditation as a battle with my mind.
 I was trying to control my mind, to pacify my mind, to try to get my mind to be quiet.”